LimpopoLab/March-2022-Technical-Training/README.md

 ## Schedule
 - Monday: Remote sensing data: what's available and how to access (prerequisites: none)
-- Tuesday: Remote sensing image analysis (water quantification) with GDAL (in R) (prerequisites: familiarity with R or Python)
+- Tuesday: Remote sensing image analysis (water quantification) with Raster and GDAL (in R) (prerequisites: familiarity with R or Python)
 - Wednesday: Google Earth Engine basics and working with time series (prerequisites: familiarity with any computer language)
 - Thursday: Land Deformation with InSAR (prerequisites: familiarity with any computer language)